 The heartbreak of being dumped is painful, but you get over it.
 So over it.
 You’ll look at that person years later when they friend you on Facebook and feel nothing but amusement.
 You’ll enjoy seeing pictures of their kids.

 The heartbreak of dumping your soul-mate was a surprise you didn’t expect.
 It comes and goes.
 You’ll look at that person years later when they friend you on Facebook and feel an invisible fist punching you in the gut.
-You’ll look at pictures of their kids and wonder if those should have been yours.
+You’ll look at pictures of their kids and wonder if those would have been yours.

 Appreciate your sleep while you can.
 Later in life you’ll develop “sleep maintenance insomnia” and it sucks.
 You’ll also be diagnosed with various immune system problems and it will freak you out because the doctor who tells you is a jerk.
 It will cause you some problems but on the whole you are lucky to have things pretty mild so far.

 Take more pictures of the Star Car, Doc, Grandma and Grandpa P. You’ll miss them when they’re gone.
+So much.

 You’re probably not having kids and that’s probably for the best.
 But you will have an adorable niece and nephew and I bet they’ll do amazing things.